-The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. Hasnain's extensive experience as a member of senior management and boards of directors of multiple biopharmaceutical companies as well as his experience building and operating biopharmaceutical companies, development and commercialization of oncology products, strategic partnering and capital raising and investor relations in the biopharmaceutical industry qualify him to serve on our Board of Directors.
+The Nominating and Corporate Governance Committee and the Board of Directors believe that Mr. Malley's extensive experience as an equity analyst, portfolio manager and member of other boards of directors of publicly-traded companies in the biopharmaceutical industry qualify him to serve on our Board of Directors.